anuwu/FCMPSO/README.md

 Supplementary text and data for the ICONIP 2022 submission.

+The `supp.pdf` file is the supplementary file to the main text.

 The `data` folder contains the experimental results on all multi-objective functions.

-The `tex` folder contains the latex source code of the supplementary files.